sergeballif/sergeballif.github.io/play.md

 : The final part is where we write up the solution.
 A good interpretation will include units and an explanation of the conclusions reached along with any other information that was requested.
 </p>

 All three steps are critical to doing meaningful math.
 In the past we devoted most of our time and energy to the solving Step 2 while fitting in the other steps when time permitted.
-Today however solving is the one step that computers can do nearly instantaneously for us.
+Today however Step 2 is the one step that computers can do nearly instantaneously for us.
 Keith Devlin described the focus of math today:

 >What is required today is a sufficiently deep understanding of all those procedures, and the underlying concepts they are built on, in order to know when, and how, to use those digitally-implemented tools effectively, productively, and safely.

+Desmos makes Step 2 easy and allows us to focus on Steps 1 and 3.
+Math class is much more meaningful and applicable when we can devote time to the setup and interpretation steps.

 ### What tools fit best?